-1 The most suitable pixel rejection algorithm depends on the number of frames.
+&lt;sup>1 The most suitable pixel rejection algorithm depends on the number of frames.
 For example, Winsorized Sigma Clipping works particularly well with large image sets.

-2 If the integration result contains black areas after an STF screen stretch, turn Sigma low 4 (default) down to 3 or even much less (tested down to 0.5) and re-run the process.
-It could also be necessary to remove from the stack frames having the brightest background, for example because they were taken during twilight.
+&lt;sup>2 Should the integration result contain black areas after an STF screen stretch, turn down Sigma low from 4 (default) to 3 or even much less (tested down to 0.5) and re-run the process.
+It might also be necessary to remove from the stack the frames with the brightest background, for example because they were taken during twilight.